-The Alumnae Excellence Award (formerly known as the Five Stars to Alumnae Success Award) will be awarded to all groups who receive an overall color classification of bronze (exceeds expectations).
+The Alumnae Excellence Award (formerly known as the Five Stars to Alumnae Success Award) will be awarded to all groups who receive an overall color classification of Bronze (exceeds expectations).
 The Alumnae Excellence Award is designed to serve as an incentive for excellence, encouraging all alumnae chapters and associations to exceed the Fraternity Standards for Alumnae Groups.

 Within the Fraternity Standards there are core alumnae group elements that groups must meet to be in good standing with the Fraternity.
 If a group is missing one or more core elements, the Alumnae Group Status will be Blue - Not Meeting Core Elements.

 - Bylaws approved by the Regional Alumnae Specialist (RAS)/Alumnae Development Consultant (ADC) are approved by alumnae group vote and uploaded to Anchorbase > Operations > Tasks > Alumnae Bylaws by June 15 in years Model Bylaws are revised. - Hold, promote and document events.
 Chapters are required to hold at least six events open to the full membership of the alumnae group.
 Associations are required to hold at least three events open to the full membership of the alumnae group.
-Founders Day should be one of the required events. - Have the required number of local dues paid members annually: 20 or more members to qualify as an alumnae chapter 10-19 members to qualify as an alumnae association - Group officers complete annual IRS tax filing and upload submission in Anchorbase > Finance > Tasks > Alumnae Group Tax Filing by November 15. - Group officers pay all applicable fees and invoices to the Fraternity and Fraternity Housing Corporation (FHC) by deadline set by Executive Offices. - Group is required to have sufficient officers to cover the areas of responsibilities outlined in the Fraternity Constitution.
+Founders Day should be one of the required events. - Have the required number of per capita dues paid members annually: 20 or more members to qualify as an alumnae chapter, 10-19 members to qualify as an alumnae association.
+50+ year members who have paid local dues can count toward this requirement. - Have the required number of local dues paid members annually: 20 or more members to qualify as an alumnae chapter, 10-19 members to qualify as an alumnae association. - Group officers complete annual IRS tax filing and upload submission in Anchorbase > Finance > Tasks > Alumnae Group Tax Filing by November 15. - Group officers pay all applicable fees and invoices to the Fraternity and Fraternity Housing Corporation (FHC) by deadline set by Executive Offices. - Group is required to have sufficient officers to cover the areas of responsibilities outlined in the Fraternity Constitution.
 Chapters must have a president and at least three officers.
 Associations can have no fewer than two officers including the president.